ysquare/screenshot_ahk2/README.md

 __Important__ Please make sure you update .config.ini before running the AHK scrip for the first time
 1. LogPath: A relative path (starting from the script folder) to the log file for AHK to log important messages
 2. ScreenshotPath: an absolute path to the folder that stores all captured pictures
-3. DPI is a fix for capture on multiple screens with different screen scales.
-Refer to Display Settings on Windows, set 96 for 100% scale, 120 for 125%, 144 for 150%, and so on.
-DPIs should be separated with "|"

 ## Credits
 1. Gdip library: gdip_all.ahk is updated based on [mmikeww](https://github.com/mmikeww/AHKv2-Gdip)'s work.
 The file is updated to work with released AHKv2 (mmikeww's version worked on AHK v2-a108).